mmeka/Linux/README.md

 > touch zzz{1..10}.txt  to generate multiple files with a pattern

 # File system navigation
+Backslash(\) is the escape character.
+Use backslash before a space with directory name.
 > cd -   ( to go back to previous visited directory)
 > cd ~ (home directory)
 > cd /   (root directory)